tiliajs/tilia/packages/core/README.md

 ## Features

-- Objects be can copied from one part of the tree to another and will share state and tracking.
-- Inserted objects are not cloned.
 - Uses a single tracking recorder.
 This means that tracking can stop in an async function if another part of the app starts recording read operations (on any part of the same tree).
+- Inserted objects are not cloned.
+- Objects be can copied from one part of the tree to another and will share state and tracking.
+- Respects `readonly` (set with `defineProperty`) by not wrapping values with a proxy.

 ## Internals